Getting Started With Python Requests - GET Requests

 Finally, we’ll take a look at an error case.
 Everything doesn’t always work, so we need to know when that happens.

-Try changing your API KEY by removing one character.
-When you do this your API key will no longer by valid.
+Try changing your API key by removing one character.
+When you do this your API key will no longer be valid.
 Then try sending a request.

 If you take a look at the status code, this is what you get: